Guidelines for Authors

 - Stage 2 :

-If your submission is approved or approved with changes, please send the text as a word or doc file as follows
+You will receive an email with the reviewers comments.
+If your submission is approved or approved with changes, please send the text as a word or doc file as follows:

 Author(s); Affiliation (s)